 I am so grateful to have found out about Aeroflow Urology and know that whatever the future holds, they will be able to provide us with whatever we may need on Gabe's journey.

-Information provided on the Aeroflow Urology blog is not intended as a substitute for medical advice or care from a healthcare professional.
+Information provided on the Aeroflow Urology website is not intended as a substitute to medical advice or care from a healthcare professional.
 Aeroflow recommends consulting your healthcare provider if you are experiencing medical issues relating to incontinence.